 The Takeaway: Discover your passion and work hard, really hard, and confidence will come.
 Mindy says so.

 When Meryl Streep speaks, you listen.
 We all do.
-The award-winning has a powerful presence we all feel on screen and after her Golden Globes speech, on the real-world stage too.
+The award-winning actress has a powerful presence we all feel on screen, and after her Golden Globes speech, on the real-world stage too.
 Streep delivered a moving six-minute address while accepting the prestigious Cecil B. DeMille Award, which highlighted the importance of empathy and compassion even when you're surrounded by cruelty and disorder.

 In her speech, she said: "Disrespect invites disrespect.
 Violence incites violence.
 When the powerful use their position to bully others, we all lose… okay, this brings me to the press.
 We need the principled press to hold power to account, to call them on the carpet for every outrage."